gipi/low-level/docs/arch.md

 # Architecture

-In order to run some software you need a real machine and real machines come with a great variety of architecture
+In order to run some software you need a real machine and real machines come with a great variety of architecture: a kind of differentiation could be

+ * **load/store** architecture: instructions are divided in two categories: **memory access** and **ALU operations** between registers.
+ * **register** architecture: instructions are not divided and operations like ``add`` can be between memory and registers.

+In particular, the kind of architecture can influence the way a function is called:

  - [Function calls in C: the boring specs](http://www.gghh.name/dibtp/2015/11/10/function-calls-in-c-the-boring-specs.html)
  - [Function calls in C: a practical example](http://www.gghh.name/dibtp/2015/11/11/function-calls-in-c-practical-example.html)